Standard Model tests with smeared experiment and theory: Two examples

 with $t_+=1$ and $t_-=0$.
 The reconstruction of $F(s+i\epsilon)$ is done simultaneously with data from both time orderings.
 We then obtain

 where $E_+=-E_\pi$ and $E_-=+E_D$.
 Note that the expression still contains the unknown subtraction constant $H_T(0)$.
+The sum over $\bf x$ in Eq.~(\ref{eq:exclusive reconstruction kernels}) has been replaced by a sum over pion momenta $\bf p$ using the orthogonality of plane waves $e^{i{\bf p}\cdot {\bf x}}$.
 Following the proposal in the previous section, the evaluation of Eq.~(\ref{eq:reconstructed I}) at two different values for $s$, or, with two different smearing widths allows to eliminate the constant.
 The simultaneous reconstruction from both time orderings guarantees the cancellation of contact terms, and hence, the transversality of the spectral function.
 The remaining renormalisation program follows~\cite{Frezzotti:2025hif}.

-Fig.~\ref{fig:RareExclusiveKernel} shows the kernels in Eq.~(\ref{eq:exclusive reconstruction kernels}) together with the approximation in terms of Chebyshev polynomials (see Appendix~\ref{app:Cehbyshev}).
+Fig.~\ref{fig:RareExclusiveKernel} shows the kernels in Eq.~(\ref{eq:exclusive reconstruction kernels}) for $\sigma=0$ together with the approximation in terms of Chebyshev polynomials (see Appendix~\ref{app:Cehbyshev}).
 For the exemplary smearing width of $\epsilon=0.3{\rm GeV}^2$ the polynomial of order 40 provides an excellent approximation to the smearing kernel.
 As for the inclusive decay, the truncation errors can be studied systematically within the Chebyshev-reconstruction~\cite{Kellermann:2025pzt}.
 As the centre $s$ of the smearing is chosen closer to $q^2_{\rm max}=(M_D-M_\pi)^2$, the reconstructed kernel is less capable of reproducing the kinematical cut at $q^2_{\rm max}$ and \emph{leaks} beyond the kinematically allowed (for semileptonic decay) region.
 This leakage leads to corrections to Eq.~(\ref{eq:exclusive rare Poisson vanilla}), which can be reduced by increasing the order of the expansion.
 There is however little leakage when the smearing is centred in the interesting region of the $\phi$, $\rho$ and $\omega$ resonances, for which $q^2_{\rm max}-s\gg\epsilon$, and indeed, $t_+-s\gg\epsilon$.